 So next time, try this Indian Spinach Lentil Stew for baby and family meal.
 For the grown-up version, you can serve it with steaming hot basmati rice and papadam.
-You are in for a taste from the east.
+You are in for a taste of the east.
 I am sure you will make this more often for the cold winter months.

 Let’s go through the recipe:

-- For Cooking Lentils:
+For Cooking Lentils:

-- 3 cloves
+- 3 Cloves

-- A pinch of asafoetida
+- A pinch of Asafoetida

 - 2 cups Water

-- For The Stew:
+For The Stew:

-- 1 cup spinach (chopped)
+- 1 cup Spinach (chopped)

-- 1 tomato (chopped)
+- 1 Tomato (chopped)

-- 4 garlic cloves (minced)
+- 4 Garlic Cloves (minced)

-- 2 green chilis (optional) (Do Not Add these, if making this stew for babies)
+- 2 Green Chilis optional (Do Not Add these, if making this stew for babies)

-- 1 tbsp coriander (chopped)
+- 1 tbsp Cilantro (chopped)

-- 1 tsp ghee/ butter
+- 1 tsp Ghee/ Butter

-- ½ tsp cumin seeds
+- 1/2 tsp cumin seeds

-- ½ tsp mustard seeds
+- 1/2 tsp mustard seeds

-- ¼ tsp fenugreek seeds
+- 1/4 tsp fenugreek seeds

-- ½ cup water
+- 1/2 cup water

 - A pinch of kasoori methi (optional)